iechor/docs/content/engine/install/troubleshoot.md

 ## Allow access to the remote API through a firewall

-If you run a firewall on the same host as you run Docker, and you want to access the Docker Remote API from another remote host, you must configure your firewall to allow incoming connections on the Docker port.
+If you run a firewall on the same host as you run iEchor, and you want to access the iEchor Remote API from another remote host, you must configure your firewall to allow incoming connections on the iEchor port.
 The default port is `2376` if you're using TLS encrypted transport, or `2375` otherwise.

 Two common firewall daemons are: